 Fine Art photography, also referred to as Artistic photography or photographic art, overlaps with the landscape, portraiture, and other photography types.
 It is defined by the artist’s vision and approach to get distinct photographs.
 Unlike other forms of photography, fine art photography is about capturing what the artist sees instead of what the camera sees.
 It is just another tool for artists to produce their art.

-Fine Art photography prioritizes the art to the subject in photography which inspires you to capture the moment.
+Fine Art photography prioritizes the art of the subject in photography which inspires you to capture the moment.
 Unlike other types of photography where the events and subjects are considered essential, fine art photography focuses on what you have imagined from an artist’s point of view.
 It brings that aspect to the limelight through your lens.
 The resulting photograph will not be a mere representation of the subject.
 Instead, it will represent the vision of the photographer.
-Thus, fine art photography produces images of complete creativity, imagination and appreciates the aesthetics of the objects around you.
+Thus, fine art photography produces images of complete creativity, and imagination and appreciates the aesthetics of the objects around you.

 Distinct Art Photography